youbot/youbot_driver/README.md

 To download the youBot API sources type:
     git clone git://github.com/youbot/youbot_driver.git

-Download the Simple Open EtherCAT master (some) software from the [website](http://soem.berlios.de)
+Download the Simple Open EtherCAT master (SOEM) software from the [website](http://soem.berlios.de)

-Before you compiling the software you have to apply two patches, which can be downloaded [here](https://github.com/youbot/youbot_driver/wiki/SOEMpatches.tar.gz).
+Before you compile the SOEM software you have to apply two patches, which can be downloaded [here](https://github.com/youbot/youbot_driver/wiki/SOEMpatches.tar.gz).

-After you have compiled and installed the some you also have to install boost.
+After you have compiled and installed the SOEM you also have to install boost.

     sudo apt-get install libboost-all-dev